Vehículos Automotores Mexicanos

 Vehículos Automotores Mexicanos, S.A.
-(VAM) was a Mexican automaker from 1946 to 1986.
+(VAM) was a Mexican automaker from 1946 through 1986.

-The original organization, a distributor and license manufacturer for Willys-Overland and AMC vehicles, became government controlled in 1963 with American Motors Corporation (AMC) holding a minority interest.
-The company imported and produced automobiles and light trucks under license from Willys, AMC, Eagle, Jeep, Chrysler, Renault, and designed their own vehicles based on AMC platforms.
-The early-1980s collapse of the Mexican economy forced a sale of the Mexican government's interest in VAM to Renault, which shut down the firm in the late 1980s.
-The Mexican government maintains the rights to the VAM name and brand to this day.
+The original organization, a distributor and licensed manufacturer for Willys-Overland and American Motors Corporation (AMC) vehicles, became government-controlled in 1963 with AMC holding a minority interest.
+The company imported and produced automobiles and light trucks under license from Willys, AMC, Jeep, Chrysler, Renault, and designed their own vehicles based on AMC platforms.

+The early-1980s collapse of the Mexican economy forced the sale of the Mexican government's interest in VAM to Renault, which shut down the firm in the late 1980s.
+The Mexican government maintains the rights to the VAM name and brand.